Does the Federation Chamber have a part in the law making process?

 Thanks for your question, Edward!

-The Federation Chamber does play a part in the law-making process.
-It is the second meeting place of the House of Representatives and can operate at the same time as the House.
+Yes, the Federation Chamber does have a part in the law-making process, although divisions – formal recorded votes – cannot be taken there.
+The Federation Chamber is the second meeting place of the House of Representatives and can operate at the same time as the House.
 All members of the House can attend the Federation Chamber.
 It was established to streamline the House's busy schedule and to increase the time available for conducting non-controversial business.

 Its work includes: